joryeugene/mac-dotfiles/README-nvim.md

 2. Run `:checkhealth` in Neovim for diagnostics
 3. Ensure all plugins are up to date with `:PlugUpdate`
 4. Check the Neovim and plugin documentation for any recent changes
+5. For LSP issues, use `:LspInfo` to check the status of language servers